turbot/flowpipe-mod-azure-thrifty/compute/docs/detect_and_correct_compute_disk_with_high_iops.md

-# Detect & correct Compute disks with low usage
+## Detect & correct Compute disks with high IOPS

 ## Overview

-Compute disks can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.
+Compute disk with high IOPS can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.

-This pipeline detects compute disks with low usage and then either sends a notification or attempts to perform a predefined corrective action.
+This pipeline allows you to specify a collection of Compute disks with high IOPS and then either send notifications or attempt to perform a predefined corrective action upon the collection

 ## Getting Started